Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Bulk regime

 For all $x \in \TB$, $\hat p(x)$ and $\hat{p}'(x)$ are independent random variables.
 Note moreover the variable bandwidth $h(x)$ depends on $x$.
 We propose the following test statistic:

 We can now define the optimal test on the bulk:

 where $\ThreshB$ and $\Ctn>1$ are sufficiently large constants.\\

-The re-weighting $\omega(x)$ is a re-normalizing factor whose role is to balance the expectation and variance of $\Tb$ - in a way that is adapted to, and depends on, the index $t$ of the norm.
+We use sample splitting in~\eqref{bulk_test_statistic} to simplify the analysis of the variance of $\Tb$.
+The re-weighting $\omega(x)$ is a re-normalizing factor whose role is to balance the expectation and variance of $\Tb$.
 Note that $\omega(x)$ increases as $p_0(x)$ decreases.
 Therefore, a large dispersion observed at some $x \in \TB$ for which $p_0(x)$ is small will be amplified by $\omega(x)$ and contribute to a larger increase in $\Tb$.
-The threshold $t_n$ corresponds, up to a constant, to the standard deviation of $\Tb$ under $H_0$.\\
+Up to a constant, the threshold $t_n$ corresponds to the standard deviation of $\Tb$ under $H_0$.\\